 The main downside of the WH-1000XM5s is that at $399.99, they’re more expensive than prior models.
 That’s a big reason to consider the 1000XM4s, which were our previous top pick for noise-canceling headphones.
 They remain part of Sony’s lineup and can often be found on sale.

-The most comfortable noise-canceling headphones
+The best noise-canceling headphones for travel

 Bose’s QC45 headphones are a return to form in the best way.
 They have a design that’s very similar to the QC35II, meaning they’re remarkably light and comfortable on your head, even when worn for an entire day.
 The oval ear cups never fatigue your ears, and no one can match Bose when it comes to comfort.
 Best of all, unlike the Noise Canceling Headphones 700, these can be folded to make them easier to travel with.